Scheduled MonumentsWalesTrueman's Hill motte

 What is Trueman's Hill motte?

-Trueman's Hill motte is a motte and bailey earthwork situated in Flintshire, Wales, designated as a scheduled ancient monument under the reference FL030.
+Trueman's Hill motte is a Norman motte and bailey earthwork situated in Flintshire, Wales, representing the medieval settlement pattern established following the Norman conquest of the region.
 It is designated a Scheduled Ancient Monument by Cadw under reference FL030.

 What period does Trueman's Hill motte date from?

 Trueman's Hill motte dates from the medieval period, and is classified as a motte and bailey.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Trueman's Hill motte?